The Buying Process in France

 Acte de Vente

-In the compromis there is usually an indication of a date by which the final contract (acte de vent) must be signed.
-Before this can take place, the searches have to be carried out by the local authorities and results obtained, including the release of any rights to pre-emption by the SAFER if applicable.
+In the compromis there is usually an indication of a date by which the final contract (acte de vente) must be signed.
+Before this can take place, the searches have to be carried out by the local authorities and results obtained, including the release of any rights to pre-emption by the "SAFER" if applicable.
 A notaire's involvement is obligatory in the transfer of property in France and their fees are strictly regulated and equate to conveyancing and stamp duty in the U.K. Only a small proportion of the overall sum is charged by the notaire himself, the balance being government taxes.
 It is always wise to establish at the outset what the charges are.
 Where a loan is involved, a fee of 1% applies for the notaire registering the mortgage with the Bureau des Hypothèques.

 When the notaire has finished his searches, he contacts both parties to confirm the date and sends them a draft of the acte de vente.
 Although the acte resembles the compromis, there are subtle differences and of course it is vital to have this checked.
 You will be asked to produce your birth certificate and passport as well as marriage certificate and divorce decree if applicable.
 If you are unable to be there in person, you can award power of attorney (pouvoir) to a third party to act on your behalf.

-It is imperative that the notaire is in receipt of funds before the signing of the acte de vent can take place and important therefore to allow enough time for the transfer of currency.
+It is imperative that the notaire is in receipt of funds before the signing of the acte de vente can take place and important therefore to allow enough time for the transfer of currency.
 If there is a mortgage, the buyer needs to instruct the notaire to ask for the funds from the lender.

 Upon signature of the acte, the notaire pays the taxes due* and settles the accounts as well as registering the sale, the deeds and the mortgage, if applicable.
 The notaire generally keeps the original title deed although it is possible to obtain notarised copies.
 A few months later the buyer receives a certificate confirming that the notaire has registered the title.